buchgr/bazel-remote/README.md

 # The form to store CAS blobs in ("zstd" or "uncompressed"):
 #storage_mode: zstd

-host: localhost
-# The port to use for HTTP/HTTPS:
+# The server listener address for HTTP/HTTPS.
+The expected format is
-#port: 8080
+# [host]:port for TCP or unix:///path/to/socket.sock Unix sockets.
+http_address: localhost:8080
-# The port to use for gRPC:
+# The server listener address for gRPC:
-#grpc_port: 9092
-# Optionally use Unix domain sockets for HTTP/HTTPS and/or gRPC:
-#socket: /var/run/bazel-remote/http.sock
-#grpc_socket: /var/run/bazel-remote/grpc.sock
+#grpc_address: localhost:9092

 # If profile_port is specified, then serve /debug/pprof/* URLs here:
 #profile_host: 127.0.0.1